 And they got an extra set of helping hands from a U.S. Senator.

 Sen. Kirsten Gillibrand stopped by Foodlink Dec.
 16 to help pack the bags, which included fresh apples, carrots, onions, potatoes and cabbage.
 The bags are assembled this time of year by volunteers and then delivered to more than 100 of our partner agencies.
+A grant from Citizens Bank provided funding for the purchase of the various food items.
 In November and December, Foodlink fulfills orders for more than 17,000 bags.

 It’s one example of how Foodlink is emphasizing fresh fruits and vegetables and trying to increase the amount of nutritious food we distribute to our network.
 Gillibrand, well aware of our recent growth, spoke to the media after volunteering.